 The information/inspector icon (Cmd+I) has more options for your reminders.

-You can set reminders for when messaging someone in Messages.
+You can set reminders to get reminded when messaging someone in Messages.
 Tick the When Messaging a Person option and Add Contact from your Contacts app.

 You can set your reminder to repeat: